 That’s a good question.
-Farro pronounced [FAHR-oh], according to Food Lover’s Companion, it’s an ancient grain that has been around for more than 20,000 years.
+Farro pronounced [FAHR-oh], according to Food Lover’s Companion, it’s an ancient grain that has been around for over 20,000 years.
 Wow, that’s a long time!

-It’s also a grain that has been cultivated by Egyptians and was a food staple to the Romans as they occupied Egypt.
-Long story short, this whole grain has been around for years, and it’s going nowhere!
+It’s also a grain cultivated by Egyptians and was a food staple to the Romans as they occupied Egypt.
+So long story short, this whole grain has been around for years, and it’s going nowhere!

 What’s in this Nourishing Herby Farro Soup with Mushrooms?

 This nourishing bowl of goodness is filled with wholesome ingredients you kind find at your local grocery store, like:

 - Onions & garlic

 - Cilantro, basil, and parsley.